Cape Cod is one of New England’s most popular vacation destinations – and for good reason.

 Watch a movie at a drive-in theater

-Cape Cod is home to a drive-in movie theater, a sadly dying past time that is resurging in popularity after 2020’s COVID-19 saga.
+Cape Cod is home to a drive-in movie theater in Wellfleet, a sadly dying past time that is surging in popularity since 2020.

 The Wellfleet Drive-In Theatre typically shows a family-friendly double feature.